TR 03187-Conformance Statement

 | AUT-1 Einheitliche Vertrauensniveaus in der Authentifizierung | Done | Authentication is centralized through Keycloak.
 For Keycloak, no fallback methods (e.g. password reset through security questions) are defined.
 Single trust level for all users. |

 | AUT-2 Multi-Faktor-Authentisierung | In Progress | CIVITAS/CORE uses Keycloak as the identity provider for all components.
-MFA support is available through Keycloak (WebAuthn/OTP with ES256/RS256), and a custom browser flow with conditional 2FA is configured.
-MFA is not yet enabled by default in the installation — enabling MFA is a planned improvement. |
+MFA support is available through Keycloak (WebAuthn and TOTP).
+A custom browser flow is configured in components/keycloak/values/config/base-values.yaml.gotmpl (top-level flow custom browser, with subflows custom browser forms and custom browser 2fa).
+The 2FA subflow is gated by a conditional-user-configured authenticator, so 2FA is enforced only for users who have registered a TOTP or WebAuthn credential; users without registered factors complete authentication with username/password alone.
+OTP uses HmacSHA256; WebAuthn uses ES256/RS256.Gap: MFA is not enabled by default — Configure OTP and Webauthn Register required actions are not set on user creation.
+Enabling MFA as a default is a planned improvement. |

 | AUT-4 Kryptografisch abgesicherter Zugriff auf Infrastruktur | Done | Infrastructure access is the operator's responsibility.
 CIVITAS/CORE provides Keycloak with WebAuthn support (ES256/RS256) as an available cryptographic authentication mechanism.
 Operators can enable cryptographically secured access for administration.
 Direct Keycloak admin access is not a supported use case in the CIVITAS/CORE operational model. |